tanishaiyer1/recipe-ratings-analysis/README.md

-# Analysis of Average Recipe Ratings
+Analysis of Average Recipe Ratings

-Analysis of recipe ratings using nutritional and other features for DSC 80 at UCSD
+Introduction
+In this project, we will be studying ...